 • Transcription and translation of old documents, including documents in Latin, French, or Spanish.

-• Researching, writing, or editing a narrative genealogy or genealogical study (book-length or article-length), for publication or private circulation.
+• Preparation of a narrative genealogy or genealogical study (book-length or article-length), for publication or private circulation.

-• 'House' history and genealogy— researching and compiling, or writing, a history of a structure and of its owners and occupants.
+• 'House' history — researching and compiling a history of a structure and of its owners and occupants.

 • Transcribing and editing a collection of letters or a diary for publication.